-Sun Valley School students have access to the service of a public health nurse on an on-call basis.
+Note: Sun Valley students have access to the service of a public health nurse on an on-call basis.

 Administration of Medication

-Our patrols are grade five students.
+Our patrols are Grade 5 students.
 These students are required to demonstrate responsible, mature behaviour.
 The task of being a patrol requires that they assist other students under often adverse weather and traffic conditions.
 These students are under the direction of their teacher.
 They receive training from an officer from the Winnipeg Police Service.

-Sun Valley School has bus patrols on each bus transporting students to our school.
+Sun Valley has bus patrols on each bus transporting students to our school.
 These safety monitors usher students safely on and off the bus and across the street.
-They also help the driver keep the noise level down so that he or she can concentrate on driving.
-Students at Sun Valley School are given bus safety training twice a year, once in the fall and again in the spring.
+They also help the driver keep the noise level down so they can concentrate on driving.
+Students at Sun Valley are given bus safety training twice a year—once in the fall and again in the spring.
 Lists of students riding the bus are given to each driver.
 A copy is also in the office.

-The school monitors weather conditions which may affect outdoor activities.
+The school monitors weather conditions that may affect outdoor activities.
 In particular the wind chill factors provide indicators for us as follows:

 –25: shortened outdoor activity may be warranted

 If, for any reason, River East Transcona School Division cancels school buses or closes the schools, the announcement will be made on the following radio stations:

 CTV (CKY TV)